-Figure 1 will be explained in detail in the next sections (Section 2.4.2 and 2.4.3).
+Figure 1 will be explained in detail in the next sections (Section 3.4.2 and 3.4.3).

-2.4.2 TOE
+3.4.2 TOE

-The TOE is the PikeOS Separation Kernel, shown in Figure 1 by the blue box.
-It consists of the PikeOS Kernel and System Software, which contains all security functions (TSF) claimed in this ST, and the TSF data (e.g. configuration data and run-time data such as security attributes) necessary to configure and control them.
+The TOE is the PikeOS Separation Kernel, shown in Figure 1 by the correspondingly labeled box.
+It consists of the PikeOS Kernel and System Software, which contain all security functions (TSF) claimed in this ST, and the TSF data (e.g. configuration data and run-time data such as security attributes) necessary to configure and control them.
+The subdivision of the TOE into the two subsystems (Kernel and System Software) is a design choice with no negative impact on the provided security services.

-The PikeOS Separation Kernel provides the TSF and operates the product based on PikeOS.
+The TOE provides the TSF and operates the product based on PikeOS.
 The TSF implements mechanisms to assign resources to partitions, providing the execution environments for applications, and implementing communication between partitions as defined by the configuration data.
-The separation kernel has the following interfaces (depicted as dashed boxes within the blue box in Figure 1):
+The TOE has the following interfaces (boxes indicated as "TOE API" in Figure 1):

-- The PikeOS Separation Kernel provides APIs to normal partitions and system partitions as well as APIs to system extensions, kernel device drivers and the platform support package (PSP). - An architecture support package (ASP) is part of the PikeOS Separation Kernel.
+- The TOE provides APIs to normal partitions and system partitions as well as APIs to system extensions, kernel device drivers and the platform support package (PSP). - An architecture support package (ASP) is part of the TOE.
 The ASP provides specific low-level functionality for each supported CPU architecture.
-Supported CPU architectures are x86 64-bit, ARMv7, or ARMv8.
+Supported CPU architectures are x86 64bit, ARMv8, and PowerPC.
 In operational use, the TSF always contains only one ASP.